lohitpt252003/DATA/README.md

 ### `users`

-- `index.json`: A JSON file that contains a list of all users and their metadata, such as username and name.
+- `index.json`: A JSON file that contains a list of all users and their metadata, such as username, name, and email.
 - `U1/`, `U2/`, etc.: Each user has their own directory, named with a unique user ID (e.g., `U1`). **Here, `U` stands for "user" and the number is the `user_id`.**
     - `meta.json`: Contains metadata specific to the user.
     - `submissions/`: A directory containing submissions made by this user.